Ishiyama-dera Temple: Shiga’s Most Beautiful Temple

 At the top of a short staircase just above the hondo is Ishiyama-dera’s tahoto.

 Tahotos are a common sight at Shingon Buddhist temples throughout Japan and are easily distinguished by their square-shaped base and rounder second tier.
-Ishiyama-dera’s tahoto is particularly famous, as it is the oldest existing one in the country (the second is Kongo Sanmai-in in Koyasan).
+Ishiyama-dera’s tahoto is particularly famous, as it is the oldest existing one in the country.